 When we start to consider group entropies, generally low group modularity increases both topic group population (Hgp) and individual (Hgi) diversity.
-High initial correspondence though seems to benefit group population diversity (although such benefits may be small, see Fig. S3b), it seems to decreases group individual diversity.
+High initial correspondence seems to benefit group population diversity (although such benefits may be small, see Fig. S3b), though it seems to decrease group individual diversity.

-In summary, with consideration of intralayer block models, higher α still benefits more for population diversity and robustness, but not so much with group population diversity. in the presence of high social influence, high network modularity may hurt population diversity, regardless of initial group-correspondence.
-On the other hand, lower α is generally more beneficial for individual indices like discussed with SF models, including group individual diversity, but either low network modularity or high group correspondence would tend to be harmful for these metrics.
+In summary, with consideration of intralayer block models, higher α benefits population diversity and robustness, but not so much with group population diversity.
+In the presence of high social influence, high network modularity may hurt population diversity, regardless of initial group-correspondence.
+On the other hand, lower α is generally more beneficial for individual indices like discussed with SF models, including group individual diversity, but either low network modularity or high group correspondence tends to be harmful for these metrics.
 At the local level, higher α and high network modularity tends to be more beneficial for decreasing similarity between agents.

 4. Discussion

 In conclusion, with this simple toy model of topic discovery and a simple update rule depending on the probability of traversing through neighbors of bipartite networks, some interesting results are obtained.
-First of all, increasing α (self-learning, traversing through interlayer edges first) leads to higher topic population diversity and robustness in various random models for the intralayer networks, including blocks and non-block models.
+First of all, increasing α (self-learning, traversing through interlayer edges first) leads to higher topic population diversity and robustness in various random models for the intralayer networks, including block and non-block models.
 However, such increase has drawbacks when looking at topic individual diversity, as it reduces the chance for the agent nodes to acquire interlayer edges from topics that are usually out of their comfort zone.
 Social influence, traversing through intralayer edges first (β route) would better benefit individual diversity.

-When groups are considered in the intralayer networks, group modularity may hurt the population diversity (though some only by a little) and more apparently for group individual entropy, though interestingly more beneficial for individual indices through the lense of graph distances and components.
-Although initial group correspondence does not have much effects on the population diversity, it has a dramatic drawback at the individual level (both entropy and graph metrics).
+When groups are considered in the intralayer networks, group modularity may hurt the population diversity (though some only by a little) and more apparently the group individual entropy.
+Interestingly, though, it appears more beneficial for individual indices through the lens of graph distances and components.
+Although initial group correspondence does not have much effect on the population diversity, it has a dramatic drawback at the individual level (both entropy and graph metrics).

-Though there are interesting results in a theoretical sense as a toy model, there are quite many limitations of the current model.
-Future studies should relax the assumptions made here and test out different versions of the models, e.g. different ratios between intralayer network sizes, inclusion of directed weighted edges (strengths could imply confidence in knowledge in τ), non-persistent interlayer edges, different update probabilities (serendipity, forgetting, strengthening, ...), the cost of learning new subjects, delays in acquiring new knowledge, different versions of the update equation and, more importantly, the dynamic nature of the intralayer networks (e.g. [3]) and the decreased disruptiveness in new knowledge discovery [11].
+Though there are interesting results in a theoretical sense, as a toy model there are many limitations.
+Future studies should relax the assumptions made here and test different versions of the models, e.g. different ratios between intralayer network sizes, inclusion of directed weighted edges (strengths could imply confidence in knowledge in τ), non-persistent interlayer edges, different update probabilities (serendipity, forgetting, strengthening, ...), the cost of learning new subjects, delays in acquiring new knowledge, different versions of the update equation and, more importantly, the dynamic nature of the intralayer networks (e.g. [3]) and the decreased disruptiveness in new knowledge discovery [11].
 Furthermore, future endeavours should take into account performing the update process in real networks, which could be constructed using, as an example, the citation networks (agents as authors, papers as topics, groups as fields or subfields) or social networks [2].
 Additionally, further analyses include examination of the modularity changes in the bipartite τ [12] or in the projected graphs (for example, low α might start to create communities as evidenced by high Jaccard similarity in these simulations), the distribution of specialists and generalists, different local diversity definitions (e.g. topic entropy as a function of distance from a given agent) and persistent homology analyses (since the interlayer edges are defined as persistent here).

 5. Acknowledgement

-I would like to thank Dr. Mercedes Pascual and Dr. Sergio A. Alcala Corona, my friends Sam Nguyen and Poojya Ravishankar for their discussion and feedbacks of the model and interpretations.
+I would like to thank Dr. Mercedes Pascual and Dr. Sergio A. Alcala Corona, my friends Sam Nguyen and Poojya Ravishankar for their discussion and feedback on the model and interpretations.

 Supplementary figures